tarunchy/GAIAppAgent.O/README.md

     ```

 3. Configure the agent:
-    - Update `config.py` with necessary details such as ServiceNow API credentials, SMTP server details, Microsoft Teams webhook URL, and OpenAI API key.
+    - Update `config.py` with necessary details such as ServiceNow API credentials, SMTP server details, Microsoft Teams webhook URL, and LLM API API key.

 4. Start the agent:
     ```bash